rebremer/ms-identity-python-webapp-backend/README.md

 #### 1.3: Create an Azure SQL DB

-- Create an Azure SQL DB using this [link](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal#create-a-single-database)
+- Create an Azure SQL DB using this [link](https://docs.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-portal#create-a-single-database).
+Make sure that AdvertureWorks is installed as sample database, the cheapest database can be selected (SKU basic)

 #### 1.4: Configure the pythonwebapp project